carlesgutierrez/carlesgutierrez.github.io/about/index.md

   <figcaption>Profile Portrait</figcaption>
 </figure>

-I am a Creative Technologist, Full-Stack Developer and professor with a specialization in interactivity and AI.
+I am a Creative Technologist, Full-Stack Developer and Professor with a specialization in creative coding, interactivity and AI tools.
 Proficient in JavaScript, Python, C++.
 Passionate about integrating innovative technologies to enhance user experiences.